Fast catastrophe bond valuation with neural-network surrogates: Monte Carlo and importance sampling statements

 \subsection{Monte Carlo integration}

 According to \eqref{zero coupon catastrophe bond price}, prices of CAT bonds can be understood as a combination of zero coupon bond price $P_{\rm Z} (F, t, T)$ and the expectation $\mathbb{E}_{\mathbb{Q}}\left[N(T) | \mathcal{F}(t)\right]$ introducing path dependency, and thus imposing an additional numerical challenge.
 Due to Lemma~\ref{ATSM_continuous}, an explicit solution for the zero coupon bond price according to Eq.~\eqref{zero coupon bond equation} is readily available, however, in general there is no closed-form analytical solution for $\mathbb{E}_{\mathbb{Q}}\left[N(T) \,\big|\, \mathcal{F}(t)\right]$, so thus $C_{\rm Z} (F, t, T)$.
 Instead, a numerical approximation, e.g., via Monte Carlo integration is required to evaluate this expectation.
-Alternatively, leveraging the Feynman--Kac theorem (see, e.g., \cite{cont2003financial}), integro-PDE methods could be applied (see, e.g., \cite{baryshnikov1998CAT}), which however turn out to be rather inefficient in our settings as we will discuss in Section \ref{sec:comp_result}.
+Alternatively, leveraging the Feynman--Kac theorem (see, e.g., \cite{cont2003financial}), integro-PDE methods could be applied (see, e.g., \cite{baryshnikov1998CAT}), which are used as a benchmark in the main manuscript.

 To determine CAT bond prices at time $0$, due to \eqref{zero coupon catastrophe bond price}, we need to compute the risk-neutral probability of a trigger event that corresponds to $\theta := \mathbb{E}_{\mathbb{Q}} \left[N(t)\right] = \mathbb{E}_{\mathbb{Q}}\left[I (L(t) \geq D )\right] = \mathbb{Q}(L(t) > D)$.